anyoptimization/pymoo/docs/source/algorithms/moo/age.md

 Scatter().add(res.F, facecolor="none", edgecolor="red").show()
 ```

-This algorithm is based on <cite data-cite="agemoea"></cite> and its Matlab implementation of the PlatEMO library.
+This algorithm is based on <cite data-cite="agemoea"></cite> and its Matlab implementation in the PlatEMO library.
 This Python version has been implemented by [BenCrulis](https://github.com/BenCrulis)

 +++